jayfunc/BetterLyrics/README.md

     - <details><summary>⚠️ Apple Music (additional config needed)</summary>

   		- Open the Apple Music web app and the Developer Tools window.
 Refresh the page.
 Return to the Developer Tools window, select Fetch/XHR, select a request, find the Media-User-Token header in the request header, and copy its value.
 		- Open BetterLyrics and go to the Playback Source settings.
-Enter the copied value in the Media-User-Token (for Apple Music) setting and click the checkbox.
+Enter the copied value in the Media-User-Token (for Apple Music) setting and click the accept icon on the right-hand side.

 - 🎶 **Multiple Music Players Supported**